Contact

 What to Do When Fraud Happens

-- When the fraud incident is secure and under control, review current business practices and ensure the risk for future events is mitigated.
+3. Monitor and recover: Once the fraud incident is secure and under control, review current business practices to ensure the risk of future events is mitigated.

 Fraud Resources for Businesses